Apartamenti 2XL

-Apartamenti 2XL is an Albanian improvised sketch comedy television sitcom created and produced by Turjan Hysko which premiered every Tuesday at 21:00 on Vizion Plus from 17 January 2010 to 12 June 2018.
+Apartamenti 2XL was an Albanian improvised sketch comedy television sitcom created and produced by Turjan Hysko which premiered every Tuesday at 21:00 on Vizion Plus from 17 January 2010 to 12 June 2018.
 The series features a cast of actors, whom the producer, Hysko, provides prompts to in real-time.
 They have to improvise and act out the prompts, and adjust them as the director pleases.